andres4715-gif/ninjaOne_test_cafe_git_hub/README.md

 - [ ] Create hooks to run the scripts
 - [ ] Remove the basic and demo initial script
 - [ ] Check the best practice to work with separate locators file
-- [ ] Create new readme version file adding documentation for reports
+- [ ] Install npm package to handle logs
-- [ ] Create new readme version file adding documentation for github actions
+- [ ] Create new readme version file adding documentation for logs

 # DONE